Dental Care for People Living with Epilepsy and Seizure Disorders

 • In case of a dental emergency due to a fall, seek medical assistance immediately.

-To help ensure a safe and effective dental visit, there are some recommend Dental Visit Tips for people who suffer from epilepsy
+To help ensure a safe and effective dental visit, here are some recommended tips for people who suffer from epilepsy and seizure disorders.

 • Take anti-seizure medication a few hours prior to your appointment.